|

 room to accommodate spacing for looped rubber lines.

-3. Install rubber hoses from The Fuel line to The pump.
+- Install rubber hoses from the fuel line to the pump.

-4. Install an electric switch.
-I mounted mine just to The
+- Install an electric switch.
+I mounted mine just to the

 and into a "hot" source.